 Francis Bacon Biography | Oil Painting Reproductions

-Born in Dublin of English parents, Francis Bacon left home at the age of 15, traveling to London, Berlin, and Paris.
-In Paris, he visited a Picasso exhibition, which inspired him to paint.
-In 1929, Bacon settled in London, where he designed Bauhaus style furnishings and later, during the Second World War, he joined the Civil Defense.
-His career began late, during the war years, since the artist himself destroyed almost everything he had produced prior to that time.
+Born in Dublin to English parents, Francis Bacon left home at the age of 15, traveling to London, Berlin, and Paris.
+In Paris, he visited a Pablo Picasso exhibition, which inspired him to paint.
+In 1929, Bacon settled in London, where he designed Bauhaus-style furnishings, and later, during the Second World War, he joined the Civil Defense.
+His career began late, during the war years, since the artist himself destroyed almost everything he had produced before that time.

 From 1954 to 1950, the painter resided in Monte Carlo, partly to satisfy his passion for gambling.
 His international reputation growing, he returned to London.

 His source material was very diverse, ranging from the work of other artists like Diego Velazquez and Van Gogh to films and photography from Muybridge and Eisenstein and autobiographical details.
 In his Study After Velazquez Portrait of Pope Innocent X, his series of eight paintings show the gradual distortion of the original model.
 The chair has become a cage, imprisoning the figure, whose hands spasmodically grip its arms, his face contorted into a mask of agony and his mouth wide open in a scream-worthy of Munch.
 His derivations of the portrait of Pope Innocent X were executed exclusively from a photograph.
 He never wanted to see the original in Rome.

 "No tension in the painting if there is no struggle with the object"